kwilteam/docs/docs/kuneiform/ddl.md

 }
 ```

-And that wraps up our guide to table, column, and index declarations in the Kuneiform Language.
+This concludes our guide to table, column, and index declarations in the Kuneiform Language.
 With this knowledge, you're equipped to define and structure your data tables effectively.